 Project Type: Community and Worship

 The entrance to the building is a new public square, a space offered back as relief to the hardness of Shakespeare Street.
-A typical, mixed use, edge-of-town street, the new ‘square’ provides much-needed softening, civil character and unity.
+A typical, mixed use, edge-of-town street, the new ‘square’ provides much-needed softening, civic character and unity.